alleveenstra/genyornis/README.txt

 * nl.alleveenstra.genyornis.routing
 * nl.alleveenstra.genyornis.controllers

-The nl.alleveenstra.qpserv.httpd package mostly contain source files that are not entirely written by me.
+The nl.alleveenstra.genyornis.httpd package mostly contain source files that are not entirely written by me.

 Interesting features are: